 Is it safe to order the house wine?

 Good restaurants have good house wine, and in many ways the quality of the entry point on a list says a lot about the ambitions of the venue.
-It's a lot more satisfying to source and list a cracking house wine, and it's a source of pride for those curating good wine lists.
+It's a lot more satisfying to source and list a cracking house wine, and it's a source of pride for those putting together good wine lists.

 The oft quoted "choose the second wine up" rule should be kicked into row Z though.

 Can you trust a sommelier?
 Won't they always get you to spend more than you want?

 Perhaps.
 But in the main, no. The real joy of the role (and one I enjoyed greatly at Zucca in Bermondsey, which had a fantastic list), is gauging the needs of the diner (style/budget/occasion) and plucking something out that ticks all the boxes, makes them smile, and enhances the experience.

 When the job is performed really well, the trust created between diner and sommelier can be a magical thing, the sommelier leading the way and pouring exactly what the diner had in mind.